Photography & VIDEOGRAPHY

-3. Practice this classic red carpet pose: Rotate your body 45 degrees away from the camera and shift your weight onto your rear leg.
+3. Practice this classic red carpet pose.
+Rotate your body 45 degrees away from the camera and shift your weight onto your rear leg.
 Bend your front knee a little.
-This pose instantly helps you look ten pounds lighter on camera!
+This pose instantly helps you look natural and confident on camera!

 4. Double chins can strike even the slimmest people on camera.
 This is mostly due to posing and camera angles.
 Avoid the double chin by raising your chin a little to elongate your neck and pushing your forehead out slightly.
 Your photographer can also help with this by shooting down on you from a higher elevation, like a chair or stone wall.

 5. Keep a gap between your arms and your torso.
 You can achieve this by posing with a hand on your hip, and keeping your elbow pointed outwards.
 This pose helps slim your arms immensely and reduce the flattening effect of your arm pressed against your body.
 It also defines your waistline and slims your torso!